2 Days in Sedona: Your Expert Weekend in Sedona Itinerary (2025)

 A colorful cactus, green with purple spikes, on the ground of a garden

 After you’ve worked up an appetite on your early morning hike, head over to Secret Garden Cafe for breakfast.
+This is my all-time favorite breakfast spot and it’s perfect for continuing the outdoor theme of the day!

+I still remember the first time I walked into Secret Garden two years ago.
+I was blown away by the beauty of the patio.
 It’s literally like dining in a beautiful, lush garden.
 There are flowers in full bloom, deep green grass cut to perfection, and colors popping all around.

 To top it off their food and specialty drink menu is out of this world.
 As with most Sedona restaurants, Secret Garden features farm-to-table ingredients and locally grown produce.
+The “world famous” deep dish quiche deserves its love!

-Top that off with their locally distilled prickly pear vodka drink called Trouble On the Rocks and you’ve got the perfect breakfast combination!
+Top that off with their locally-distilled prickly pear vodka drink called Trouble On the Rocks and you’ve got the perfect breakfast combination!

 Take a Pink Jeep tour